TinyTapeout/tinytapeout-mpw7/INFO.md

 * Signal names are from the perspective of the scan chain driver.
 * The desired project shall be called DUT (design under test)

-Assuming you want to update DUT at position 2 (0 indexed) with lowest 3 inputs high and fetch the output.
+Assuming you want to update DUT at position 2 (0 indexed) with inputs = 0x02 and then fetch the output.
+This design connects an inverter between each input and output.

 * Set scan_select low so that the data is clocked into the scan flops (rather than from the design)
-* For the next 8 clocks, set scan_data_out to 0, 0, 0, 0, 0, 0, 1, 1
+* For the next 8 clocks, set scan_data_out to 0, 0, 0, 0, 0, 0, 1, 0
 * Toggle scan_clk_out 16 times to deliver the data to the DUT
 * Toggle scan_latch_en to deliver the data from the scan chain to the DUT
 * Set scan_select high to set the scan flop's input to be from the DUT